Achieving Rapid Recovery in an Overload Control for Large-Scale Service Systems: The Time-Varying X Model

 \subsection{Analysis Via Fluid Approximations}

 Since the stochastic process $X^n$ in \eqref{Xn} under FQR-ART is evidently too difficult to analyze exactly, we will employ a deterministic dynamical-system approximation, and refer to that approximation as ``fluid approximation'' or ``fluid model'' interchangeably.
 The main idea in using fluid approximations is that, for large $n$, $\barx^n \approx x$, for some deterministic function $x$ that is easier to analyze than the untractable stochastic process $X^n$.
 (We use the `bar' notation throughout to denote fluid scaled processes, e.g., $\barx^n \equiv X^n/n$.)
-In particular, the fluid counterpart of $X^n$ in \eqref{Xn} is the six-dimensional function \bequ x \equiv x(t) \equiv (q_i(t), z_{i,j}(t) : i, j = 1,2), \quad t \ge 0, \eeq where $q_i$ and $z_{i,j}$ are the fluid approximations for the stochastic processes $Q^n_i$ and $Z^n_{i,j}$, $i,j=1,2$.

-The function $x$ should formally arise as a {\em functional strong-law of large numbers} (FSLLN), and thus capture the time-dependent mean behavior of the process $X^n$.
+In particular, the fluid counterpart of $X^n$ in \eqref{Xn} is the six-dimensional deterministic function \bequ x \equiv x(t) \equiv (q_i(t), z_{i,j}(t) : i, j = 1,2), \quad t \ge 0, \eeq where $q_i$ and $z_{i,j}$ are the fluid approximations for the stochastic processes $Q^n_i$ and $Z^n_{i,j}$, $i,j=1,2$.
+The approximation $\barx^n \approx x$ should be supported by a {\em functional law of large numbers} (FLLN), stating that $\barx^n \Rightarrow x$ as $n \ra \infty$, extending \cite{PW13a}, but that remains to be established.
+(However, the FWLLN has been established for the FQR-T model in \cite{PW12a}.)

-Note that, in the stochastic system, routing of customers among the two pools depends on the values of the difference processes in \eqref{DiffProc}.
-For example, if sharing is taking place with pool $2$ helping class $1$, and assuming $Z^n_{2,1} \le \tau^n_{2,1}$, the process $D^n_{1,2}$ determines which customer class a newly available type-$2$ agent will take.
-Unfortunately, in the fluid system we cannot simply replace the process $D^n_{1,2}$ with a process \bes d_{1,2}(t) \equiv q_1(t) - k_{1,2} - r_{1,2}q_2(t), \quad t \ge 0. \ees In fact, the purpose of the control is to keep $d_{1,2}(t) = 0$ during the overload.
-Hence, to determine the evolution of the fluid model a refined analysis of the behavior of $D^n_{1,2}$ is required (or $D^n_{2,1}$ during overloads in the other direction).
-We elaborate in \S \ref{secFluidMain} below, where the fluid equations are developed.
+In the stochastic system, customer routing depends on the values of the difference processes in \eqref{DiffProc}.
+For example, if sharing is taking place with pool $2$ helping class $1$, and assuming $Z^n_{2,1} \le \tau^n_{2,1}$, the process $D^n_{1,2}$ determines which customer class a newly available type-$2$ agent will take. as in \cite{PW11a,PW11b,PW13a}, that implies that the resulting fluid model is much more complicated than most fluid models in the literature.
+In particular, in the fluid system we cannot simply replace the process $D^n_{1,2}$ with a process \bes d_{1,2}(t) \equiv q_1(t) - k_{1,2} - r_{1,2}q_2(t), \quad t \ge 0. \ees In fact, the purpose of the control is to keep $d_{1,2}(t) = 0$ during the overload.
+Hence, as in \cite{PW11a,PW11b,PW13a}, a refined asymptotic analysis of the behavior of $D^n_{1,2}$ (or $D^n_{2,1}$ during overloads in the other direction) is required.
+That refined analysis can be carried out thanks to a stochastic averaging principle, which replaces the processes $D^n_{i,j}$, $i,j = 1,2$, with the long-run average behavior of corresponding limiting stochastic processes.
+In turn, those deterministic long-run averages determine the evolution of the fluid model; see \S \ref{secFluidMain} below, where the fluid equations are developed.